InfuseAI/primehub-site/docs/design/primehub-store.md

 title: PrimeHub Store
 ---

 PrimeHub store is the central storage of PrimeHub and its backend is object storage.
-We use Minio as the object storage solution.
+We use MinIO as the object storage solution.
 It supports launching as a standalone object store server or a gateway to connect the most popular cloud object storage solutions (e.g. AWS s3, google cloud GCS, azure blob...)

 Unlike user volume, group volume, and dataset, which are designed for storing user's data, PrimeHub store is designed for storing both system and user data.